androidessence/androidessence.com/_posts/2016-11-05-getting-started-with-retrofit.md

     }
 ```

-# Create a service interface
+# Create A Service Interface

 Next, we need to create an interface that is responsible for communicating with our API, which will look like this: